alexfernandez/loadtest/README.md

 Remember to set `-T` to the correct content-type.

 If `PUT-file` has `.js` extension it will be `require`d.
 It should be a valid node module and it should `export` a single function, which is invoked with an automatically generated request identifier to provide the body of each request.
 This is useful if you want to generate request bodies dynamically and vary them for each request.
+For an example function see above for `-p`.

+#### `-a PATCH-file`

+Send the data contained in the given file as a PATCH request.
+Remember to set `-T` to the correct content-type.

+If `PATCH-file` has `.js` extension it will be `require`d.
+It should be a valid node module and it should `export` a single function, which is invoked with an automatically generated request identifier to provide the body of each request.
+This is useful if you want to generate request bodies dynamically and vary them for each request.